ostrodmit/L2Rec/README.md

 ```
 Note that simulations will be running for hours with these choice of parameters, so one might want to use smaller values of ``N``, ``n``, ``m`` for faster results.

-## Experiments from the supplementary
+## Experiments in the supplementary material

 Run the following commands in **MATLAB**:
 ```